 For some individuals, psychological withdrawal symptoms that often occur when you abruptly stop taking hallucinogens are worse than the physical symptoms you can experience.
 Psychologically, you could experience the following:

 If you end up stopping hallucinogenic drugs on your own, these withdrawal side effects and symptoms can often become so intense that you feel as if you have no other choice than to begin using the drugs again.
-This is often what causes individuals to remain in the addiction cycle; however, heading into drug detox can assist with the hallucinogen withdrawals, providing you with a better overall chance of a successful addiction recovery.
+This is often what causes individuals to remain in the addiction cycle; however, heading into a drug detox program can assist with the hallucinogen withdrawals, providing you with a better overall chance of a successful addiction recovery.

 It is possible that you have a family member or friend that you are seriously worried about regarding their use of hallucinogen drugs.
 Maybe they have told you that they are in complete control of their drug use and that they’re only using the hallucinogens for fun.
 You can easily identify whether this is a true statement or not by watching for certain addiction behaviors.
 For example, you may become aware of your loved one spending a lot of money on drugs, or you may notice that they are having legal issues or becoming extremely withdrawn.
 These are all types of behaviors that indicate an addiction that requires specialized treatment.